life-itself/community/vault/setting-the-world-to-rights-residency.md

 Emotionally, we will also prepare ourselves to be open-minded with embodied practices and bohmian dialoguing.
 We will deal with the resistance to imagining a better world because this creates disappointment with life as it is.

-The Arc of the residency will move over the weeks from the immediate threats of the polycrisis and misinformation (in the first two weeks) to the wider arc of cultural change.
-It will start with a sense of grounding, and a focus on climate change.
+The Arc of the residency will move over the weeks from a start with a sense of grounding and discussion of the immediate threats of the polycrisis and misinformation to the wider arc of cultural change.

 ## Facilitators